Deformers: Release

 Deformers was initially scheduled to launch for Windows, PlayStation 4, and Xbox One on February 14, 2017, however it was delayed so that the development team could address issues from feedback they had received.
-An open beta of the Windows version ran from April 1–4 on digital distribution service Steam.
+An open beta of the Windows version ran from April 1–4 on the digital distribution service Steam.
 Deformers was the second game published by GameStop's publishing program GameTrust.
 The game was released on April 21, 2017.

 Reception

 Deformers received a mixed reception from critics.
 It was nominated for "Original Score - Video Game" at the 2017 Hollywood Music in Media Awards.